pharo-project/PharoMap/README.md

 # PharoMap
-To have a map of the Pharo related projects.
+To have a map of the Pharo related projects

 ## Pharo organisations